Sicos1977/QuartzWebApi/README.md

 # QuartzWebApi
-A self hosted Web API for Quartz.Net.
-Hosting on .net 4.8 is done with OWIN and on .net6 and higher with Kestrel
+A self hosted Web API for Quartz.Net, hosting on .net 4.8 is done with OWIN and on .net6 and higher with Kestrel

 ## Installing via NuGet (not yet done)